xlxlxlx/paleoclimate_primate/README.md

 The genome accession numbers for the 32 primate genomes used in this study

 - Homo_sapiens_GRCh38_cds_list.csv
-The full human gene list extracted from human CDS sequence obtained from Ensembl [^3]
+The full human gene list extracted from human CDS sequence obtained from Ensembl [^3].
+Note there are duplicated gene names

 - fasta2genelist.py
 The script used to extract the full human gene list from human CDS sequence file